 void XtSetValues(object, args, num_args)

+Widget object;

+ArgList args;

-Widget object; ArgList args; Cardinal num_args;
+Cardinal num_args;

 object Specifies the object whose resources are to be modified.
-Must be of class Object args Specifies the argument list of name/value pairs that contain the resources to be modified and their new values.
+Must be of class Object or any subclass thereof.

+args Specifies the argument list of name/value pairs that contain the resources to be modified and their new values.